ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ### Install MetaMask

-You will need to have MetaMask & the appropriate browser extension installed in order to make web3-enabled games.
+You will need to have MetaMask installed in order to make web3-enabled games.
 If you already have MetaMask installed, you can skip this section and navigate to the [Downloading The SDK](#downloading-the-sdk) section.
 If you have not installed a web3 wallet, please visit [MetaMask](https://t.co/8UNUrkShG6) for installation instructions.&#x20;

 ### Downloading The SDK

 In order to install web3.unity into the Unity3D game engine, you must download the `web3.unitypackage` file to your computer.

-You can download the SDK with this `web3.unitypackage` [direct link](https://github.com/ChainSafe/web3.unity/releases/latest/download/web3.unitypackage), or visit our GitHub to view web3.unity's [latest release](https://github.com/ChainSafe/web3.unity/releases).
+Fetch the latest bundled asset release (web3.unitypackage) via this [direct download link](https://github.com/ChainSafe/web3.unity/releases/latest/download/web3.unitypackage).
+Alternatively, visit the [web3.unity release page](https://github.com/ChainSafe/web3.unity/releases) to locate specific versions, read changelogs, etc.

 ![](v2Assets/step3.png)